flathub-infra/documentation/docs/01-for-users/02-installation.md

 :::warning
 The Flathub Beta repository primarily serves as a testing ground for alpha and beta versions of applications.
-As a result, it may include unstable, experimental versions of applications.
+As a result, it may include unstable, experimental or stale versions of applications.
 Please proceed with caution when using using this.
 :::

 Apart from the primary stable repository above, Flathub also has beta